scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation [TIER 3] [Software]: If the game proves too easy, the pod will travel through hyperspace faster (~20%) when near the goal.

 - Implementation [TIER 3] [Software]: If the game proves too difficult, the pod will trigger checkpoints during play and will restart from these points, rather than the start, upon player death.

+### Game Speed

+- Implementation [TIER 3] [Software]: The baseline speed will replicate the [Crash Bandicoot](https://youtu.be/Er0AzrrjrJI?t=14m47s) envionment.
+	- Implementation [TIER 3] [Software]: One ring (or branch node) will pass by the player every 2 seconds.
+In a 10-minute average playthrough this will account for ~290 straight rings and ~10 branch nodes
+	- Implementation [TIER 3] [Software]:

+#### Background

+Several stress tests were run to determine the most suitable method for generating a moving hyperspace background.
+The default method of using an EnvironmentSphere in Pi3D proved to be a notable limiting factor in frame rate (~15 FPS) when rendered together with foreground objects (vs 25 FPS when excluding the background rendering from the baseline) and only provided a short loop of a few seconds (the background texture was slid along the sphere to simulate motion).

+An EnvironmentSphere appears very similar to a polar image projection.
+However, using two methods (one with and one without Open Computer Vision 2 in Python 3) to polar project a sizable image, the frame rate did not exceed 5 FPS.
+The only other option appears to be to use a looping pre-rendered background video, and reposition it on the screen in response to player motions to simulate changes in the direction of view.
+Using this technique improved the frame rate to the point the foreground object rending was the limiting factor (~25 FPS).

+- Implementation [TIER 3] [Software]: The background will consist of a ~60 second looping video (in a 10 minute average play through, the video will loop 10 times).
+This video will depict a hyperspace effect emanating from the center to simulate motion of the pod towards a point.

+- Implementation [TIER 3] [Software]: The Background will be built up using the following steps in pre-production:
+	- Generating a large rectangular hyperspace background that tessellates with itself
+	- Polar projecting the image such that the focal point is in the middle of the canvas
+	- Creating video frames by sliding the image offset in the polar projection
+	- Stiching the frames together produces a video with a moving star field moving from the center of the canvas to the edges

+pixel rate from center to edge?

+The max dimension of a Photoshop drawing is 30,000 pixels on a side [source](https://helpx.adobe.com/photoshop-elements/kb/maximum-image-size-limits-photoshop.html).

 ### Hyperspace Map